I cannot thank you enough for getting me out of my driving predicament. I am truly grateful and have learned a lesson.

 Talk to a lawyer before talking to the police

 One of the biggest mistakes people who’ve been arrested make is believing that if they just tell their side of the story, everything will be okay.
-If your teen is arrested, they should talk to an experienced criminal defence lawyer before talking to the police or making a statement.
+If your teen is arrested, you need to talk to an experienced criminal defence lawyer before talking to the police or making a statement.

 Be ready if the police call